Ethical relationships with health care professionals are a critical part of developing and marketing health care products.

 People expect the care they receive to be based on their individual needs and the medical knowledge and experience of their doctors.
 We are committed to protecting the doctor’s medical judgment and treatment choices from improper influences so that the patient’s needs come first.

-To help ensure the integrity of the relationship between our representatives and doctors, our policies and guidelines are based on industry codes of conduct as well as the legal, regulatory and professional requirements of the countries where we do business.
+To help ensure the integrity of the relationship between our representatives and doctors, our guidelines are based on industry codes of conduct as well as the legal, regulatory and professional requirements of the countries where we do business.
 Among these are:

 - U.S. Federal Anti-Kickback statute that prohibits improper influence in health care decision-making by making it a crime to knowingly and willfully offer, give or receive anything of value in order to influence or obtain government health care business.